- Full suspension city bike with basic mid-drive system (upgradable motor, battery and drivetrain options)

 One of the biggest areas of improvement for this version of the Aries is a large backlit LCD display panel mounted right at the center of the handle bars.
 It’s easy to read and offers information about speed, distance, pedal assist level and battery capacity.
 I’ve seen this display (made by King) in use on other ebikes and am a big fan, you can even swivel it forward or back to reduce glare.
 As mentioned before, it includes a USB port along the backside to make charging your portable electronics easy and the main battery is also wired into the front and rear light so basically you can run everything from one central location.
 Reaching the display panel is simple thanks to a small control pad located near the grip on the left handle bar.
 From here you can turn the bike on and navigate up or down through different levels of assist.
 All in all the cockpit on this ebike is easy to use and the grip shifter on the right compliments the twist throttle on the left.
 I appreciate the Tektro brake levers which activate the mechanical disc brakes and simultaneously cut power to the motor (which can be useful when shifting gears).
 If you do end up going off road, the disc brakes will stay cleaner than rim brakes might and that will improve stopping power.

 The Aries isn’t a perfect bike, it only comes in one size and costs a bit extra to really get right, but it’s one of the few lower-end full suspension ebikes available.
 The RockShox suspension fork really smoothes things out and includes a lockout for improved efficiency by reducing energy loss through “bobbing” as a result of heavy pedaling but there are no such adjustments at the rear.
 The ergonomic grips add a bit of comfort but don’t have lockers at the end and may spin if you grip them tightly when riding.
 It’s great that they offer black and white color options and the oversized Wellgo platform pedals are stiff and grippy… This is one of the more affordable mid-drive ebikes (especially if you pass up on the NuVinci and motor upgrades).
-For an even more affordable and stripped down version of this bike check out the iGo Titan which is similar to the older 1st gen Aries model.
 Most mid-drive ebikes aren’t as immediately satisfying as a hub motor design but they do offer that increased range and climbing ability and Evelo offers excellent customer service.
 They are very responsive and committed to ongoing improvement (as evidenced through all of the improvements shown here).

 - Mid-drive motor system offers efficient power use by leveraging the rear cassette (good for climbing and extended range)